 Conclusion: Choosing your Exa alternative

-When your application needs deep extraction, transparent pricing, or reliable performance, specialized Exa alternatives deliver better results for those specific use cases.
+Exa pioneered semantic search for AI with embeddings-based discovery.
+When your application needs deep extraction, transparent pricing, or different performance characteristics, these alternatives offer specialized approaches for those use cases.

 Try Firecrawl free with 500 credits (no card required) or explore the docs to see how extraction-first architecture works in practice.